Estimation of Optimal Individualized Treatment Rules Using a Covariate-Specific Treatment Effect Curve with High-dimensional Covariates: Abstract

 \section{Abstract}

-In this paper, we propose a new semi-parametric modeling strategy for heterogeneous treatment effect estimation and individualized treatment selection, which are two major goals in personalized medicine, with a large number of baseline covariates.
+With a large number of baseline covariates, we propose a new semi-parametric modeling strategy for heterogeneous treatment effect estimation and individualized treatment selection, which are two major goals in personalized medicine.
 We achieve the first goal through estimating a covariate-specific treatment effect (CSTE) curve modeled as an unknown function of a weighted linear combination of all baseline covariates.
 The weight or the coefficient for each covariate is estimated by fitting a sparse semi-parametric logistic single-index coefficient model.
 The CSTE curve is estimated by a spline-backfitted kernel procedure, which enables us to further construct a simultaneous confidence band (SCB) for the CSTE curve under a desired confidence level.
 Based on the SCB, we find the subgroups of patients that benefit from each treatment, so that we can make individualized treatment selection.
-The proposed method is quite flexible to depict both local and global associations between the treatment and baseline covariates, and thus is robust against model mis-specification in the presence of high-dimensional covariates.
-We also establish the theoretical properties of our proposed procedure.
-They provide a sound basis for conducting statistical inference in making individualized treatment decisions.
-Our proposed method is further illustrated by simulation studies and analysis of a real data example.
+The innovations of the proposed method are three-fold.
+First, the proposed method can quantify variability associated with the estimated optimal individualized treatment rule with high-dimensional covariates.
+Second, the proposed method is very flexible to depict both local and global associations between the treatment and baseline covariates in the presence of high-dimensional covariates, and thus it enjoys flexibility while achieving dimensionality reduction.
+Third, the SCB achieves the nominal confidence level asymptotically, and it provides a uniform inferential tool in making individualized treatment decisions.

-{\bf Keywords:} Personalized medicine; Semiparametric model; High-dimensional covariates; Optimal treatment selection.
+{\it Keywords:} Personalized medicine; Semiparametric model; High-dimensional covariates; Optimal treatment selection.